GaanDjin/PrairieGL/README.md

         GetPlatformIDs(0, null, out int num_platforms);
 ```

+Oh.
+And a slight gotcha In the OpenGL.Shader constructor "includeCommon" should probably be set to false by default as it's kind of broken right now.
+I'm still working out adding lighting and bones to it.
+It does have a base framework for layout locations and a material.
+If you set it to false you can pass a full vertex and fragment shader directly.
+As is the way in the tutorials.

 I've included Vulkan Bindings but I can't get past Tutorial #04
 I can't get past vkCreateDevice.
 It just gives me a nonsensical error:
 "Typelib export: Type library is not registered.
 (0x80131165)'"